-- A single IP address or host name. - A network designation in CIDR notation, for example, 192.168.1.0/24. - any: No limit to IPv4 addresses that can access the location server UDP port.
+- A single IP address or host name. - A network designation in CIDR notation, for example, 192.168.1.0/24. - any: No limit to IPv4 addresses that can access the location server UDP port. - Repeat this step to list additional IP addresses or networks. - To limit access to specified IPv6 addresses and networks:

-'''

-(config)> add service location acl address6 end value
+(config)> add service location acl address6 end value (config)>

-(config)>

-'''